The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Toledo, OH

 English

-Peter Zangara is a Neurologist in Toledo, Ohio.
+Peter Zangara is a Neurologist practicing medicine in Toledo, Ohio.
 Dr. Zangara is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-His top areas of expertise are Seizures, Pallister-Hall Syndrome, Epilepsy, and Memory Loss.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Pallister-Hall Syndrome, Epilepsy, and Memory Loss.

 Experienced in Progressive Myoclonic Epilepsy